Rashid Hussain

+Tan Sri Dato' Abdul Rashid Hussain (born 1946 in Singapore) is the current President of International Islamic University Malaysia, the Chairman for Tabung Haji, and a Malaysian entrepreneur.
+He is the founder of the RHB Group.

+Career

-Abdul Rashid Hussain (born 1946 in Singapore) is a Malaysian entrepreneur.
-He is the founder of RHB Group.
-In less than a decade, he built a financial services conglomerate comprising a stockbroking firm, a commercial bank, a finance company and a merchant bank-RHB Bank.
-He began his financial services career in 1971 with Strauss Turnbull in Britain and returned to Malaysia in 1975 to work in Bumiputra Merchant Bankers Bhd.
+In less than a decade, Rashid built a financial services conglomerate comprising a stockbroking firm, a commercial bank, a finance company and a merchant bank.
+He began his financial services career in 1971 with Strauss Turnbull in Britain and returned to Malaysia in 1975 to work in Bumiputra Merchant Bankers Berhad.
 He then left Bumiputra Merchant Bankers in 1983 to start Rashid Hussain Securities.
 Under his stewardship, RHB Securities became one of the leading stockbrokers in Malaysia.

-In the mid-1990s, the colossal RHB Vision City was developed by Rashid Hussain; developed as a joint venture with Daewoo (which supplied all the construction know-how).
-He is known by some as "The most capable Muslim entrepreneur of his generation (in Malaysia)".
+In the mid-1990s, under Rashid Hussain's leadership, RHB Vision City was developed as a joint venture with Korean company Daewoo, which supplied all the construction know-how.
+The development was originally abandoned due to the 1997 Asian Financial Crisis, however, it was bought by Quill Retail Malls Sdn.
+Bhd. in 2007 for RM430 million.
+It is now fully complete and the development has been renamed Quill City.

+He is known by some as "the most capable Malaysian-Muslim entrepreneur of his generation".

-Hussain was the Chairman of Putrajaya Holdings Sdn Bhd from 1995 to 2000 and served as a board member and Chairman of the executive committee of Khazanah Nasional Berhad from 1994 to 1998.
+Rashid Hussain was the Chairman of Putrajaya Holdings Sdn Bhd from 1995 to 2000 and served as a board member and Chairman of the executive committee of Khazanah Nasional Berhad from 1994 to 1998.

+In late 2023, Rashid Hussain came out of retirement to become the chairman of Tabung Haji.
+He previously served as a member of the Royal Commission of Inquiry in 2022, which examined the management and governance issues at Tabung Haji.

+Personal life

+He married Sue Kuok, daughter of Robert Kuok, also known by her Muslim name Puan Sri Suraya Abdullah, in 1989.
+They have since divorced.
+He married Puan Sri Yang Amylia Hani in 2016, who holds a law degree and a fitness instructor license.

-He was married to a daughter of Robert Kuok.
-Hussain is the youngest son of Mohammed Hussain, who hailed from Penang and who later moved to Singapore and developed a successful business there.
+Hussain is the youngest son of Mohammed Hussain, who hailed from Penang and later moved to Singapore and developed a successful business there.
 His mother is of Malay and Arab descent.